Circaevum/circaevum-dao-phase-1/README.md

 Quarterly Development Review Sequence of Events
 - All Revenue enters the Treasury, and payments to Costs for the Quarter are deployed.
 The remaining Profits will be set aside for Steps 4 and 5
 - The accumulated contributions of the previous Quarter are tallied up
-- Yang token holders vote on the next Quarter’s needs, and estimated costs are set aside from Profits (Yin equivalents using Yin-toYang formula are included in vote regardless of Yin consumption decision)
+- Yang token holders vote on the next Quarter's needs, and estimated costs are set aside from Profits (Yin equivalents using Yin-toYang formula are included in vote regardless of Yin consumption decision)
 - 1st half of remaining Profits is set aside for Yin token holders to vote on.
     - Option 1 - Yin holder can convert Yin to Yang for long-term incentives
     - Option 2 - Yin holder can cash out their portion of this 1st half of Profits